4800 Oak Grove Drive

-Dr. Stroupe has been a Staff Engineer at JPL since December 2003.
-She works in flight operations for the Mars Exploration Rovers, building sequences for rover driving and operating the robotic arm as well as doing long-term planning for rover traverse.
-She is also working on the development of the flight mission Mars Science Laboratory, evaluating terrain near potential landign sites.
-Her research focuses on multi-robot teams in complex environments and behavior-based control, with applications to exploration and mapping, dynamic target observation, and cooperative manipulation.
-In addition to the research listed here, Dr. Stroupe participates broadly in community activities such as outreach and education and has published multiple conference papers, book chapters, and journal articles in robotics.
-She recently appeared on "Five Years on Mars" on the National Geographic Channel.
+Dr. Stroupe has been Engineer at JPL since December 2003.
+She works in flight operations for the Curiosity Rover (Mars Science Laboratory) in multiple roles.
+She is the Team Lead for the MSL Rover Drivers (controlling mobility and the arm), and also does the roles of Tactical Uplink Lead (managing the uplink process) and Engineering Uplink Lead/Tactical Downlink Lead (coordinating telemetry analysis and representing of the engineering team on planning).
+She previously worked with the Mars Exploration Rovers, Spirit and Opportunity, also as a Rover Driver and doing long-term planning for rover traverse.
+Her previous research focuses on multi-robot teams in complex environments and behavior-based control, with applications to exploration and mapping, dynamic target observation, and cooperative manipulation.
+In her personal life, Dr. Stroupe participates broadly in community activities such as outreach and education and has published multiple conference papers, book chapters, and journal articles in robotics.
+She recently appeared in "Goodnight Oppy" on Amazon and previous appeared on "Five Years on Mars" on the National Geographic Channel.

 Ph.D.
 Robotics, Carnegie Mellon University